Hello Dear Parents, Grandparents, & Guardians,

 Lastly, make sure and call us if you have any questions!
 I find it quite amazing when parents feel embarrassed about calling to check on their camper.
 I have your child for a week or more… that is what I’m here for.
 Many times I am out playing and supervising so leave a message and I promise I will return your call!

-We like to invite parents and family to experience Camp Winnamocka on closing day.
-You may begin arriving at 9:30am on the Saturday of closing day.
-This is a time for your camper to show you around Camp Winnamocka.
-At 10:00am there will be a complimentary brunch at the Wilderness Lodge for campers and their families.
-We will show a slide show of the week’s activities!
-We would like to remind you that camp closes promptly at 11:00 so our team can prepare for the next group of campers.
+You may begin arriving at 9 am on the Saturday of closing day.
+We would like to remind you that camp closes promptly at 11:00am so our team can prepare for the next group of campers.

 Thank you again for sharing your camper with us.
 We look forward to a wonderful week!
 And please remember that if you have any questions or concerns you can call or email us at any time.